 I love condiments and sauces.
 But I absolutely LOVE pesto!
 Pesto is extremely fast and easy to make and it's kid-friendly...my toddler loved taste-testing it!

 Traditionally, pesto is made of pine nuts but this is a pesto recipe without pine nuts.
-Pine nuts are very expensive and aren't really budget friendly or something I keep on hand.
+Pine nuts are very expensive and aren't really budget-friendly or something I keep on hand.
 I use walnuts in this recipe but really, any nuts work really well.
-I know with budget constraints that you have to adapt with what you already have in your pantry.
+I know with budget constraints that you have to adapt to what you already have in your pantry.
 I’ve used almonds in a pesto recipe before and even made a pistachio pesto.
-Plus, walnuts are a great source of the good fats, plant-based omega-3 alpha-linolenic acid, fiber, and protein.
+Plus, walnuts are a great source of good fats, plant-based omega-3 alpha-linolenic acid, fiber, and protein.

 📋 Basil Pesto Ingredients & Substitutions